stackify/stackify-log-nodejs/README.md

   });
 });
 ```
-where req is request object, instance of native NodeJS `http.IncomingMessage` object
+where req is request object, an instance of native NodeJS `http.IncomingMessage` object

 You can use it also with any framework that doesn’t modify native createServer method.